Kurukshetra War: Associations with archaeological cultures

 Indian archeologist B. B. Lal used the same approach with a more conservative assumption of the average reign to estimate a date of 836 BCE and correlated it with archaeological evidence from Painted Grey Ware (PGW) sites, the association being strong between PGW artifacts and places mentioned in the epic.
 John Keay confirmed it and also dated the battle to have taken place in 950 BCE.

 According to Parpola, the war may have taken place during the later phase of the Painted Grey Ware culture, c.
 750-350 BCE.
 He noted that the Pandava heroes are not being mentioned in the Vedic literature from before the Grhyasutras.
-Parpola suggests that the Pandavas were Iranic migrants, who came to south Asia around 800 BCE.
+Parpola suggests that the Pandavas were Iranic migrants, who came to South Asia around 800 BCE.

 Excavations in Sinauli unearthed burials with the remains of carts belonging to the Ochre Coloured Pottery culture (OCP).
-Several authors proposeed to relate the Rig Vedic culture and the war to the OCP, instead of the PGW.
+Several authors proposed to relate the Rig Vedic culture and the war to the OCP, instead of the PGW.
 While the carts are dated to 1800–1500 BCE (±150), Gupta and Mani state that "in the present state of archaeological evidence OCP seems to be a stronger contender for the Mahābhārata association", dating the war to the 4th millennium BCE.
-Parpola sees the finds as ox-pulled chariots, indicating support for his proposal for a first wave of Indo-Aryan migrations into the Indian subcontinent at the beginning of the 2nd millennium BCE, prior to the migration of the Rig Vedic people.
+Parpola sees the finds as ox-pulled carts, indicating support for his proposal for a first wave of Indo-Aryan migrations into the Indian subcontinent at the beginning of the 2nd millennium BCE, prior to the migration of the Rig Vedic people.